Terms and conditions

 Likewise, the Buyer shall make all relevant data related to the Product and its use (such as, but not limited to; Buyer's or third party's measurements, drawings, designs, operational approvals, and data sheets etc. that may assist in identifying the cause) available for the Supplier's investigations.

 6.6 If the Supplier does not deliver a replacement product or remedy the defect within a reasonable time after the Buyer has complained about the defect, the Buyer is entitled to terminate the Agreement in respect of the defective Product by written notice to the Supplier.
-If the Buyer terminates the Contract, he is entitled to compensation from the Supplier for the documented direct additional cost he has incurred by having to procure a similar product from another party, however limited to 7.5% of the price of the Product.
+If the Buyer cancels the Contract, he is entitled to compensation from the Supplier for the documented direct additional cost he has incurred by having to procure a similar product from another party, however limited to 7.5% of the price of the Product.
 The fact that the Buyer may have entered into an Agreement where more than one company in the Addtech Group acts as Supplier does not entitle him to receive the compensation described above for additional costs incurred for the replacement of a similar product more than once.

 6.7 The Supplier shall be deemed to have fulfilled its obligation to remedy defects under the Agreement upon delivery of a duly repaired or replaced Product, or a duly repaired or replaced part of a Product.
-If disassembly or assembly involves interference with anything other than the Product, the Buyer shall be responsible for the work and expenses arising therefrom.
+If disassembly or assembly involves interference with anything other than the Product, the Buyer shall be responsible for the labour and expenses arising therefrom.

 6.8 The Buyer shall immediately upon receipt examine the Product in accordance with good business practice.